You probably know that content marketing is a powerful way to market your company online.

 Just like Amazon, Udemy doesn’t just show content that people might be interested in.
 It shows you the kind of content that people are so interested in that they are willing to pay for it.

 To use Udemy, just go to their website, and you can search by category

 Now let’s say you’re looking for content around digital marketing.
 Head over to the category “Marketing” > “Digital Marketing” > “All Digital Marketing.”

 You can now see their most popular courses, the courses that are selling to most, or in other words, the most significant problems people are facing and want are looking for a solution to fix their problem.

 You can immediately get a good idea for different topics, or even better, click on one of these courses and look at what you will learn in the course.

 Within one minute of browsing Udemy, you already have enough topics for the coming weeks.

 #4 Using online tools

 It does not matter which market you’re in.
 There are always people with lots of questions about it.
-If you can find these issues, you can have and an unlimited supply of blog post ideas.
+If you can find these issues, you can have unlimited blog post ideas.

 That’s not the only benefit, though; people are very likely to type in their questions into Google, resulting in excellent sources for long-tail traffic.
 So how can you find these issues for your industry?